-\Please Note:
+Please Note:

-- 1) This course carries flags for Cultural Diversity and Global Cultures. - 2) This course deals with aspects of gender and sexuality in a candid and explicit manner at times.
+- 1) This course carries the flag for Cultural Diversity. - 2) This course deals with aspects of gender and sexuality in a candid and explicit manner at times.
 Students who do not feel comfortable with this approach should not take the course.
 If you choose to take this course, you have agreed to respect our classroom as a safe space.
 Racism, sexism, homophobia, transphobia, xenophobia, or- of course- 'erotophobia' of any sort will not be tolerated.